signalfx/signalfx-agent/docs/monitors/kubernetes-volumes.md

 dynamically and older versions of K8s don't support mount propagation of those mounts to the agent container.

+Dimensions that identify the underlying volume source will be added for `awsElasticBlockStore` and `glusterfs` volumes.
+Support for more can be easily added as needed.

 Monitor Type: `kubernetes-volumes`